8 tips to help control portion sizes for sustains weight loss

 Foods that contain more calories (energy) per pound, such as oils and nuts, have a high energy density.
 Whereas meat, fruit, and non-starchy vegetables tend to have fewer calories per pound and are considered low energy-dense foods.

-When trying to lose weight without limiting food intake, it’s important to eat foods that are low in energy density.
-These foods have fewer calories.
-Eating a diet rich in these items can help manage body weight.
+When trying to lose weight while still eating enough so you don’t feel hungry, it’s important to eat foods that are low in energy density.

 Low energy-dense foods that will keep you feeling full for longer: